gustin/subview/README.markdown

 ## Organization

-A ruby file compliments an html file.
+A ruby file compliments a html file.

 This could reside in the same directory or a separte /subview directory.